Ann Arbor, Michigan, USA

 - A Poster Member Virtual Exhibition

-Conference Registration costs for presenters and attendees at SLSA 2021 are (note that the registration link will become available at a later date):
+Conference Registration costs for presenters and attendees at SLSA 2021 are:

 For students, independent scholars, researchers or artists/designers, pension members, and members of sponsoring institution (U. of Michigan): NO COST

-Faculty with limited institutional support for conferences/travel: $50.00
+Those with limited institutional support for conferences/travel: $50.00 ($25 reduced fee)

 Presenters in SLSA 2021 must be current members of SLSA.
 To become a member, go here: https://slsa.press.jhu.edu/membership/join.